rocky-linux/documentation/docs/guides/security/dnf_automatic.md

 WantedBy=timers.target
 ```

-The previous configuration allows to reduce the start-up delay between 6:00 and 6:10 am.
-A server that would be shut down at this time would be automatically patched after its restart.
+This configuration reduces the start-up delay between 6:00 and 6:10 am.
+(A server that would be shut down at this time would be automatically patched after its restart.)

-And then activate the timer associated to the service (not the service itself):
+Then activate the timer associated to the service (not the service itself):

 ```
 $ sudo systemctl enable --now dnf-automatic.timer
 ```

-## What about CentOS 7 servers ?
+## What about CentOS 7 servers?

+!!! tip

+    Yes, this is Rocky Linux documentation, but if you are a system or network administrator, you may have some CentOS 7 machines still in play.
+We get that, and that is why we are including this section.

-The process under centos 7 is almost similar but uses a different software: `yum-cron`.
+The process under CentOS 7 is similar but uses: `yum-cron`.

 ```
 $ sudo yum install yum-cron